marimo-team/marimo/docs/api/caching.md

 closed-over values) and isn't invalidated when the cell defining the decorated function is simply re-run (because it keys on notebook code).
-This means that like marimo notebooks, [`mo.cache`](#marimo.cache) has no hidden state associated with and make you more more productive while developing iteratively.
+This means that like marimo notebooks, [`mo.cache`](#marimo.cache) has no hidden state associated with the memorized function, which makes you more productive while developing iteratively.

 For a cache with bounded size, use [`mo.lru_cache`](#marimo.lru_cache).